 “What was Todd’s reaction when you told him?”

 “I haven’t told him.
 I decided that I needed to talk to him face to face, like I decided to talk to you face to face.
 Doing it on the phone or by email is like, really impersonal.
-So I’ll talk to him in the morning first thing after practice.”
+So I’ll talk to him in the morning first thing after practice.
+And, besides that, I needed to tell you first because you’re my boyfriend and you’re the most important person in my life.”

 “Are you going to be able to play in the game on Friday?”

 “I don’t see why not.
 It’s up to Coach Kavanaugh and I’m going to talk to him in the morning before our practice starts.
 Why wouldn’t he let me play?
-It might take a month or maybe even more for my folks to find a house and buy it and have it ready for us to move in.”
+It might take a month or maybe even more for my folks to find a house and buy it and have it ready for us to move in.
+Hell, football season might be over before we move.”

 “This really sucks,” Scott said.
 “It really, really sucks.”